ducakar/TextureReplacer/README.md

     - added UI for configuring per-Kerbal heads and suits to Space Centre
     - per-Kerbal head and suit assignment is saved for each game separately
     - `CustomKerbals` from config files are now used only as initial settings
-    - fixed assignemnt of `Default/kerbalMain` veteran suit to Jeb, Bill and Bob
+    - fixed assignment of `Default/kerbalMain` veteran suit to Jeb, Bill and Bob
     - fixed atmospheric IVA suits when using stock suits
-    - fixed `CustomKerbals` overriding when headTex or suitDir is missing
+    - fixed `CustomKerbals` overriding when `headTex` or `suitDir` is missing
     - less verbose log output
 * 1.10.2
     - fixed visor shader loading